Meet JaKai: A Young Swimmer Taking His Training to the Next Level

 When JaKai turned 13, Shayla wanted to help take his swim training to the next level.
 “He was keen to train, but I couldn’t do much more than take him to the pool and tell him to swim,” she said.
 That’s when she discovered Zygo.
 Shayla was also intrigued by the Zygo app and its library of swimming workouts narrated by expert swimming coaches.

 JaKai tried the app for a two-week trial and loved it.
 He wanted to use it every single day.
 Today, he uses it at least five times a week.
-JaKai's first meet in January was the first one after using Zygo for his training, and his times dropped significantly.
+JaKai's first meet in January was the first one after using Zygo for his training, and he was thrilled with his performance.

 Shayla said, "Zygo has been great to push him and motivate him.
 As adults, we can push ourselves through tough training or exercise because we understand the benefits of what we're doing.
 But he's a kid.
 If it's not fun, he won't do it.
 For JaKai, Zygo gives him motivation because he looks forward to the workouts with the coaches.
 He understands the concept of working hard, but that engagement has to be immediate for him to buy into it.
 Zygo captured his interest instantly."